tmpvar/tmpvar.com/content/poc/isosurface-extraction/index.md

 ### Lookup Table + Basic Usage

-If you want to compute a continuous contour, you'll need to maintain a priority queue.
+If you want to compute a series of continuous contours, you'll need to maintain a priority queue and process the edge connections in order.
 An example of this can be found in [isosurface-extraction-2d.js](./2d/isosurface-extraction-2d.js) in the `CollectPolyLoops()` function.
-Otherwise, this will collect an unstructured array of line segments (segment soup if you will).
+The following is a basic example that collects an unordered array of line segments (segment soup if you will).

 ```c
 //    corners         edges